Uncharted 3 Review

 Two juicy bits of information are brought forward in relation to Nate.
 The first involves his relationship with long-time sidekick and reporter Elena Fisher.
 We get hints early on that he broke off an engagement with her.
 The second, and by far the most interesting, involves Nate’s past.
 After this bombshell is dropped by Marlowe during a mid game cut scene, nothing more is said or explored.
 The game leaves you hanging when it seems like such a crucial bit of information.
 If used carefully it could have enhanced the entire cast.

-The sequel does away with the supernatural elements you saw in the first two games.
+The third chapter does away with the supernatural elements you saw in the first two games.
 Well, with the exception of large man eating spiders who attack by the thousand and hate the light.
 Some drug induced dreams play out like supernatural sequences anyway.
 These dreams might be uninteresting segments of Nate running through alleys as the screen becomes wavy.
 Games like Batman and Max Payne have done unconscious forays more effectively.

 There isn’t a great deal of meat to the story and the cut scenes aren’t interesting enough to watch on replay.
 This would be fine if the actual rest of the character interaction wasn’t lacking.
 Most characters, apart from Sully, aren’t involved for a significant chunk of the story.
 It really seems that characters, outside the great cut scenes, forgot to bring their personalities along for the adventure.
 It’s also unfortunate that the combat, platforming and puzzles fail to make good impressions.

 This time even Marco Polo is a solo affair